docmcfly/loginViaEmail/README.md

 If an email address is entered as the username, the corresponding user is identified.
 Only if the user name can be uniquely assigned to the e-mail address will the user name be passed to the authorization mechanism and the login be carried out with it.

-Note: This extension also affects the login via URL.
-In other words, you can also use an e-mail address for login in the URL.

 ### German :: Deutsch
 Mit der im Core befindlichen "Frontend user login"-Erweiterung kann man sich nur mit dem Nutzernamen einloggen.
 Die E-Mail-Adresse, die der Nutzer in den persönlichen Daten hinterlegt hat, kann man nicht verwenden.